Frequently Asked QuestionsHere you can find the answers to the most frequently asked questions by our prospective students.

-Do I require to have a FGASA qualification for any other career in conservation besides field guiding?
+Do I require a FGASA qualification for any other career in conservation besides field guiding?

 In short, no. However Bushwise courses offer you a good platform to start your career, with the opportunity to get strong practical bush experience and exposure to the industry.
 You will gain transferable skills which can relate to any other Wildlife career.
 We have had many students from various conservation and environmental backgrounds attend our courses to get practical field experience, especially in relation to working in the African bush.

-What other type of guide can I become with FGASA?
+What other types of guide can I become with FGASA?